SoyMark/Generating-Declarative-Statements-from-QA-Pairs/README.md

 # Generating Declarative Statements from QA Pairs

-There are already some rule-based models that can accomplish this task, but I haven't seen any transformer-based models that can do so.
+There have been several rule-based models that can accomplish this task, but I haven't seen any transformer-based models that can do so.
 Therefore, I trained this model based on `Bart-base` to transform QA pairs into declarative statements.

 I compared the my model with other rule base models, including